earthai-tech/k-diagram/docs/source/user_guide/errors.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Purpose:**
 This function provides a direct visual comparison of the **full error
 distributions** for multiple models on a single polar plot.
-It uses
+It adapts the
+traditional violin plot :cite:t:`Hintze1998` to a polar coordinate system,
-violin plots to show the shape, bias, and variance of each model's
+to show the shape, bias, and variance of each model's errors, making it an
-errors, making it an excellent tool for model selection.
+excellent tool for model selection.

 **Mathematical Concept:**
 For each model's error data, a **Kernel Density Estimate (KDE)** is
 computed to create a smooth representation of its probability density
 function, :math:`\hat{f}_h(x)`.